 (c) An assignee of a Percentage Interest will have no right to participate in the management of the business and affairs of the Company.
 An assignee will not be entitled to become or to exercise any rights or powers of a Member but only to share in profits and losses, to receive such distribution or distributions, and to receive such allocation of income, gain, loss, deduction, or credit or similar item to which the Transferor was entitled, to the extent Transferred.

-(d) Any person to whom a Percentage Interest is Transferred and who will become a Member of the Company provided in this Agreement must, as a precondition to such transfer and membership, execute a counterpart of and become a party to this Agreement and will agree, and will be deemed to agree, to be bound and to become bound by the terms and conditions of this Agreement.

 8.03 Additional Members; Applicability of Agreement.
 Any person to whom a Percentage Interest is transferred may be admitted to the Company with the Consent of the Members and the approval of the Manager.
 Any person to whom a Percentage Interest is transferred and who desires to become a Member of the Company as provided in this Agreement must, as a precondition to such transfer and membership, execute a counterpart of and become a party to this Agreement and must agree, and will be deemed to agree, to be bound and to become bound by the terms and conditions of this Agreement.